Icon Button

 Overflow menus give users a place to find additional relevant actions that are deprioritized enough to obscure under a dropdown menu.

-icon to indicate an overflow menu.
-When space is limited or multiple overflow menus exist in one section (like a table, for example), use the small
+Use the More icon to indicate an overflow menu.
+When space is limited or multiple overflow menus exist in one section (like a table, for example), use the small size and tertiary variant.

 <IconButton variant="tertiary" size="small"> <More /> </IconButton>